 On a paper [3] some of selected algorithm such as DES, 3DES, AES, Blowfish, RSA and Diffie Hellmen are analyzed based on high key length where they found that DES works better.

-In [4] security and challenge issues of AES, DES, Blowfish and RSA algorithm in terms of using them in cloud computing was discussed.
+In [4] performance analysis has been done based on security and challenge issues of different symmetric algorithms, such as - AES, DES, Blowfish and RSA algorithm in terms of using them in cloud computing was discussed.

 In a paper [1] compared both symmetric (DES, 3DES, AES, Blowfish) and asymmetric (RSA, Diffe-Hellman, ECC) key algorithms based of advantages and disadvantages along with the importance of both types.

-There are different types of security threads exist both in symmetric and asymmetric algorithms.
+From the above literature study, it has been found that the performance of the symmetric or asymmetric algorithms varies greatly depending on different parameters, such as security threads, latency, key size, .

+In this paper we have focused on the performance analysis of the different algorithms from both symmetric and asymmetric based on their applications and security threads alongside with other parameters.
+This will enable the researchers or other network security service providers to select the appropriate algorithms for their system.

 The paper presents the research works in according to the following sections, 2 Related Works where various research papers are provide on this topic then in 3.Symmetric Cryptographic Algorithms and 4.Asymmetric Cryptographic Algorithms where different techniques of this type are discussed.
 After that we provide 5.Result and Comparison of these algorithms and finally in 6.Discussion and 7.Conclusion presented based on the performance result.

 Symmetric Cryptography Algorithm: